 Step 1 - Visitors should be able to enter and submit information

 If visitors see an error message at this step, see:

-Step 2 - The Form Block should send the full submissions to a storage service
+Step 2 - The form should send the full submissions to a storage service

 If that's not happening, review:

 Step 3 - You should receive an email about new form submissions

 If the form is connected to an email address and you're not receiving these emails, see:

 If you're getting spam emails, review:

 If you receive error notifications from Squarespace

 You might receive an email or error message about a specific problem.
 To resolve these issues, see: